MajesticWafer/wafercafe/README.md

 ## About

-The Wafer Café strives to fun games in the browser, while maintaining educational status of the users.
-Most games use web assembly to run, and some are made with JavaScript.
+The Wafer Café strives to have fun games in the browser, while maintaining educational status of the users.
+Most games use Web Assembly to run, and some are made with JavaScript.

 Features
 - Simple GUI